AdaCore/spark2014/lrm/source/subprograms.rst

 The implementation of a subprogram body must be consistent with its Depends Aspect.

+.. centered:: **Syntax**

+No extra syntax is associated with Depends aspects on subprogram bodies.

 .. centered:: **Legality Rules**

 No extra legality rules are associated with Depends aspects on